What we do

 Creative activities for children and adults

-Preparatory courses in Bulgarian language and literature, with a primary focus on preparation for the compulsory exams and external assessments in grades 4, 7, and 10.
+Preparatory courses in Mathematics and Bulgarian language and literature, with a primary focus on preparation for the compulsory exams and external assessments in grades 4 and 7.

 The most serious preparation is for the 7th-grade students, who have the difficult task of getting acquainted with a huge volume of Bulgarian literature and writing a retelling in a foreign language.